Veterinary and Agricultural Sciences students must abide by the following standards and expectations of behaviour.

 Dishonest dealings with regard to any aspect of their education can result in serious penalties, up to and including termination of enrolment or revocation of a degree previously conferred.

-Students must abide by the rules of the University that govern their conduct in assessment (Assessment and Results Policy https://policy.unimelb.edu.au/MPF1326), including all examinations and quizzes, whether the examinations are centrally timetabled and conducted or conducted ‘in department’ by the Faculty.
+Students must abide by the rules of the University that govern their conduct in assessment (Assessment and Results policy), including all examinations and quizzes, whether the examinations are centrally timetabled and conducted or conducted ‘in department’ by the Faculty.

 Students must not remove examination papers from examination venues unless expressly permitted to do so.

-Students must not undertake any activity that could be construed as cheating during examinations, including bringing unauthorized electronic devices or written material into examinations or using computers to seek answers online (unless permitted as part of an open book examination) or providing unauthorized assistance to fellow students.
+Students must not undertake any activity that could be construed as cheating during examinations, including bringing unauthorized electronic devices or written material into examinations, using computers to seek answers online (unless permitted as part of an open book examination), or providing unauthorised assistance to fellow students.

 Special consideration provisions are provided by the University and the Faculty for students who have a genuine need for them.
 Students must be honest in all statements made to the Faculty and the University in their applications for special consideration.